 Jen loves to walk (who’s up for a fitbit challenge?), listen to country music, eat chips, and read books.
 Her amazing husband and two energetic boys (ages 11 and 6) are never far from her side.

-Leigh Gillis has worked with learners in educational and service roles for over sixteen years.
-She is an experienced facilitator whose career focus has been to work with learners during times of transition and change; specifically first-year students and adults in workplace environments.
+Leigh Gillis has worked with learners in educational and service roles for over seventeen years.
+She is an experienced facilitator with a career focus on helping learners during times of transition and change; specifically first-year students and adults in workplace environments.
 She is passionate about programs that support individuals to develop basic skills and to gain an understanding of their own capabilities as life-long learners.
 Her instructional style is collaborative and she seeks to engage students as active participants.

 Leigh holds a Bachelor of Arts (Mount Allison University), a Master of Adult Education (The University of New Brunswick).
-In addition to teaching with the Refining Your Learning Skills Program, she is the Acting Manager, Graduate Programs Student Success with the Sobey School of Business at Saint Mary's University.
-She is also a private consultant and entrepreneur.
+In addition to teaching with the Refining Your Learning Skills Program, she is the Manager, Graduate Programs Student Experience with the Sobey School of Business at Saint Mary's University.
+She is also a private education consultant and entrepreneur.
 Leigh enjoys travel, great food, awesome books, the outdoors and time with her family.
-She is a proud rural Nova Scotian, who currently lives in Halifax with her husband and young son.
+Leigh lives in Halifax with her husband and young son.

 Photo by Paul Darrow, Darrow Multimedia Inc.